MegaMoonBear/1-1-3_HTML_OutdoorsAdv_3/README.md

-See HTML files for info on Outdoor Adventures
+See HTML files for info on Outdoor Adventures, especially index.html